Cliffs North-West of Southwell

 ANOTHER OF MY HOBBIES

-In 2014 at the age of 75 I started a new hobby - writing books.
+Age of 75 I started a new hobby - writing and publishing books.
 These are available as paperbacks from Amazon - please click here for details.
 Their overall star rating from readers is

 Keywords Cliffs Westcliff Portland Dorset